NASA-IMPACT/veda-ui/docs/PAGE_OVERRIDES.md

 # Overrides

 💡 These notes cover the development part of the content overrides.
-For usage check [delta-config](https://github.com/NASA-IMPACT/delta-config/).
+For usage check [veda-config](https://github.com/NASA-IMPACT/veda-config/).

-The delta ui should be flexible enough to allow instances to be configured to fit that instance's needs.
+The veda ui should be flexible enough to allow instances to be configured to fit that instance's needs.
 Perhaps one instance needs a different footer or a different logo.
 It is not possible to provide configuration options for all use cases, so we want to allow for components to be replaced entirely via overrides.

 There are essentially 2 types of possible overrides:
 - Content Overrides - Allows the instance to replace the content of a given page.
 They should allow the usage of all MDX Blocks, and can include frontmatter variables.
 - Component Overrides - Allows the instance to alter specific components of the app, by providing new javascript code for it.
 No MDX Blocks nor frontmatter available.

-🧑‍🎓  When new component or content overrides are added, do not forget to update the documentation in [delta-config](https://github.com/NASA-IMPACT/delta-config/) and add the override key to `delta/thematics` types (`parcel-resolver-thematics/index.d.ts`).
+🧑‍🎓  When new component or content overrides are added, do not forget to update the documentation in [veda-config](https://github.com/NASA-IMPACT/veda-config/) and add the override key to `veda/thematics` types (`parcel-resolver-thematics/index.d.ts`).

 ## Content overrides
 A content override will show a content loading placeholder while the MDX data is being loaded, supports MDX Blocks and frontmatter variables.